 Cheese Kamaboko: Fish Cake Snack with Cheese Bits

-Traditionally, formed into an arched shape, the Japanese fish cake Kamaboko comes on a small wooden plate.
+Traditionally formed into an arched shape, Kamaboko fish cake comes on a small rectangular wooden plate.

-The product from Natori contains 4 sticks of Cheese Kamaboko fish cake in the package, each of which is individually wrapped in a plastic film.
+The package from Natori contains four sticks of Cheese Kamaboko fish cake, individually wrapped in a plastic film.

-As you can see in the picture above, and as I mentioned above, Cheese Kamaboko has half-dried cheese bits embedded throughout the fish cake.
+As mentioned above, this one has half-dried cheese bits embedded throughout the cake.

-In general, Cheese Kamaboko has a firm, smooth texture and is lightly seasoned.
-It is not fishy at all and really easy to eat.
-This Cheese Kamaboko from Natori has rich-tasting processed cheese bits inside and matches perfectly with beer.
+Cheese Kamaboko generally has a firm, smooth texture, lightly seasoned.
+The snack is not fishy at all and is easy to eat.